EmicoEcommerce/Magento2TweakwiseExport/README.md

 ### Visibility settings
 Magento has multiple visibility settings, tweakwise only knows visible products meaning that if a product is in the feed then it will be visible while navigating and searching.
 The magento visibility setting is exported in the feed so you can add a hidden filter to your tweakwise template to artificially use the correct settings.
 If you do this then exclude the visibility attribute from child products (see "Export Settings").
+If you use groupcode export then you need to use the parent_visibility as an hidden filter instead of visibility.

 ## Contributors
 If you want to create a pull request as a contributor, use the guidelines of semantic-release. semantic-release automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.